appbaseio/Docs/src/datamodel.md

 Data in Appbase is stored as JSON objects.
 Appbase supports flexible schema, i.e. the properties of the JSON object need not be defined in advance.

 Although Appbase supports storing embedded JSON objects and arrays, one doesn't have to store data in this denormalized fashion.
-The data is **NEVER** needed to be denormalized in a Graph.
+This is mainly for compatibility with existing document stores like MongoDB.
+The recommended approach is to create reference links between distint entities.
 In this doc, we will cover how you can store different kinds data (primitive values, objects, lists), create relationships amongst them, normalize, and do perform different queries on them.

 ## Concepts